bipinKrishnan/automax/README.md

 <img src="assets/images/automax_logo.png" width="400px">

-**Automate data science tasks, not with 600 lines of code, but with a button**
+**Automate data science tasks with a button, instead of 600 lines of code**

 **If it can be automated, assign it to a button**